How to Choose the Best Antarctica Cruise & What You Can Expect

 In addition to this, many cruises provide the opportunity for passengers to explore Antarctica up close via sea and land excursions.
 And, of course, we can’t forget about the amazingly scenic views and vantage points that cruise ships provide from the open water.

-Small enough to never got lost, this ship has ample space for all the guests to spread out and relax.
+This ship has ample space for all the guests to spread out and relax.
 The ship featured a large lecture hall that was also used for all gatherings and games.
-Two lounges and bars on floor 5 and upstairs with views and access to the outer deck, one main dining area and two secondary restaurants that took reservations.
+Two lounges and bars on floor 5 and upstairs with views and access to the outer deck, it also featured one main dining area and two secondary restaurants that took reservations.
 There was also a sauna, small gym, two hot tubs and many outdoor areas to walk, look for whales be in the open air.

-I was staying in a king balcony suite on Deck 6 and I must say that the room was spacious and very well-appointed.
+I was staying in a king balcony suite on Deck 6, and I must say—the room was spacious and very well-appointed.
 Amenities included a mini fridge, television, desk for any work you might have, sofa, and a good-sized closet.
 Our balcony had two chairs and a table and was a place we spent a lot of time.

 Leaving Ushuaia and Cruising Across the Drake Passage